prebid/Prebid.js/modules/haloRtdProvider.md

 ### Publisher Usage

-Compile the audigent RTD module into your Prebid build:
+Compile the Halo RTD module into your Prebid build:

 `gulp build --modules=userId,unifiedIdSystem,rtdModule,audigentRtdProvider,appnexusBidAdapter`

-Add the Audigent RTD provider to your Prebid config.
+Add the Halo RTD provider to your Prebid config.
 For any adapters that you would like to retrieve segments for, add a mapping in the 'mapSegments' parameter.
 In this example we will configure publisher 1234 to retrieve appnexus segments from Audigent.
 See the "Parameter Descriptions" below for